NCBI-Hackathons/LNCPEP/README.md

 Here, we aim to identify micropeptides from 'omic' datasets using using machine learning (ML).
 We trained the ML algorithms on the publically available 'chickpress' dataset (http://geneatlas.arl.arizona.edu/) that contains RNA-seq as well as mass spectrometry (MS) data from 13 matched, chicken male and female tissues.
 To emphasize on discovery of novel micropeptides, we excluded RNA that map to known proteins in chicken, and trained ML on the remaining proteins that were predicted to be less than _**XX**_ amino acids in size to identity features of the cognate RNA sequence that might result in protein synthesis.

+## What's the problem?
+Proteins have been long considered as the ‘workforce’ for biological systems.
+Due to the variety in chemical properties of the building blocks of proteins, known as amino acids, proteins are capable of performing a diverse range of functions including enzymatic activity, signalling molecules, structural blocks that hold cells and tissues together, and many more.
+Despite their central role, the information on DNA that codes for proteins usually represents a small fraction of the genome of higher organisms.
+For example, the protein-coding genes represent only 2% of the human genome of roughtly 3 billion letters; the rest was regarded as ‘junk’ and largely neglected .

+Recent advances in sequencing technologies have revealed that the ‘junk’ DNA, despite being non-protein coding, was transcribed at high levels, representing majority of the intracellular RNA pool.
+A recent survey found that at least 75% of the human genome was transcribed in at least one cell type (ENCODE Project Consortium 2012).
+Although some investigators argued that this pervasive transcription could be simply transcriptional noise, classical biochemical studies have firmly established biological roles of a small number of noncoding RNAs, such as ribosomal and transfer RNA in protein synthesis, telomerase RNA in protecting chromosomal ends during mitosis and Xist in X-chromosome inactivation in mammalian females (Rinn and Chang 2012).
+Thus, a broader role of noncoding RNAs in physiology is an intense area of research.

+Noncoding RNAs are broadly classified into two categories based on their size: small (<200 nucleotides) and long noncoding RNAs (lncRNAs; >200 nucleotides).
+While not being fully translated, some lncRNAs do contain short open reading frames that are translated into peptides.
+In fact, a recent study identified a micropeptide of 46 amino acids (aa) that originated from a lncRNA, was evolutionary conserved between human and mouse and found to regulate muscle physiology via calcium signalling (Anderson et al. 2015).
+Besides human and mouse, micropeptides are also detected in fruit fly (Pueyo and Couso 2008) and chicken (Cai et al. 2017).
+A revised analyses of 25 independent studies identified  roughly 3,500 _t_ranscripts of unknown coding potential (TUCPs) in human and some of these were indeed translated and detected in proteomic studies (Iyer et al. 2015).
+Thus, identifying lncRNAs that are TUCPs

+## Why should we solve it?

 # Optional things
 - Please cite our work -- here is the ICMJE Standard Citation:
 - ...and a link to the DOI: